Kilo-Loco/drafts/amplify-getting-started-flutter/06_add_analytics.md

 - Record analytics events to AWS Pinpoint
 - View the AWS Pinpoint dashboard

+## Key Concepts

+- Analytics - Recording when events occur for each instance of the app can be a valuable way to collect analytics on user behavior, leading to a better understanding of what features are most important to the app.

 # Implementation

 ## Create the Analytics Service